-While I was talking to one of them he asked me what I like about my job.
+While I was talking to one of them, he asked me what I like about my job.
 And I told him.
-"I solve puzzles all day.".
-And that's true an I like what I do but as our conversation went on he began to ask me how do you keep up with it all.
+"I solve puzzles all day."
+And that's true and I like what I do but as our conversation went on, he began to ask me how do you keep up with it all.

 And it occurred to me, we all know that guy.
 The guy who has been in the same job forever and is just pissed off every day.
 His career is DOA cause he hasn't kept up with anything and he hates his job but doesn't have the option to leave it.

 It's only a matter of time before there is a rewrite of his project and he's extinct.

 So what can we do in this ever changing landscape to stay current.
 Here are some ideas based on my experience.
 And I don't claim that these are the only options, but this is what I would tell anyone new to the industry to keep in mind, or anyone who is looking to get out a rut.

 #1.)
 There Is No One Right Way to do Things

 Albert Einstein once said "We can't solve our problems with the same level of thinking that created them."
 So it stands to reason that if you are working on an application, and are presented with a bug, you can't solve it by thinking the same as every other developer.
 You need to think outside the box.
 This is a pet peeve of mine, and you will find programmers out there who say that "this is the way it's always be done," or "I've been doing this for so many years and that's just not possible".